 I have been fortunate to meet many fascinating people during my career.
 One who really stands out to me, with great affection, is the late Prince Philip, Duke of Edinburgh.
-I was privileged to meet him three times over the years and each meeting was a memorable and fun encounter that I’d like to share with you.
+I was privileged to meet him three times over the years.
+Each meeting was a memorable and fun encounter that I’d like to share with you.

 At the time, I was Managing Director of Turbosound, a leading professional audio manufacturer.
-I led the company to record growth internationally, particularly to the USA and Japan, which led to us winning the Award.
+I led the company to record growth internationally, particularly to the USA and Japan, which resulted in us winning the Award.

-Close behind The Queen, standing smartly with their backs to the wall and observing proceedings, was a line of half a dozen dignitaries, including Prince Philip and the then Prime Minister, Margaret Thatcher.
-They beamed and clapped as each of us was presented to The Queen.
+Close behind the Queen, standing smartly with their backs to the wall and observing proceedings, was a line of a small number of dignitaries, including Prince Philip and the then Prime Minister, Margaret Thatcher.
+They beamed and clapped as each of us was presented to the Queen.

-When he heard us being announced, Prince Philip shouted out, “So, you’re the chaps from Turbosound, are you?”
-I knew he had a sense of humour, and I have a pretty childish one myself, so I couldn’t resist replying by cupping my ear and saying “Pardon?”, pretending to have been deafened by loudspeakers.
+When he heard ourselves being announced, Prince Philip shouted out, “So, you’re the chaps from Turbosound, are you?”
+I knew he had a sense of humour, and I have a pretty childish one myself, so I couldn’t resist replying by cupping my ear and saying “Pardon?”, pretending to have been deafened by our loudspeakers.
 Prince Philip instantly got the joke and roared with laughter.
-He said he’d find us later to talk more, as he was interested in speakers.
+He said he’d find us later to talk more, as he was interested in loudspeakers.
 And he didn’t forget.

 I was hoping to get the opportunity to speak with Prince Philip again as I had a hunch he would enjoy our party trick, which we’d set up in case the planets aligned in our favour.
-Luckily, I knew Lord Young through a family connection, who was escorting The Queen and Prince Philip that day.
+Luckily, I knew Lord Young through a family connection; he was escorting The Queen and Prince Philip that day.
 I got the chance to have a quiet word with him, and I requested permission to show Prince Philip our party trick.
-He said yes on one condition; Prince Philip would undoubtedly love it but The Queen would hate it, so make sure you catch the right moment when they’re not together.
+He said yes on one condition: Prince Philip would undoubtedly love it but the Queen would hate it, so make sure you catch the right moment when they’re not together.